Rheinmetall Caracal

-The Caracal, is a German military light utility vehicle developed by Rheinmetall in cooperation with Mercedes-Benz and ACS Armoured Car Systems.
+The Caracal is a German military light utility vehicle developed by Rheinmetall in cooperation with Mercedes-Benz and ACS Armoured Car Systems.

-The vehicle was selected by the German Army and Royal Netherlands Army in 2023 as part a joint airborne vehicle replacement program.
+The vehicle was selected by the German Army and Royal Netherlands Army in 2023 as part of a joint airborne vehicle replacement program.
 The vehicle has been undergoing trials since 2024 and is due to enter service in 2025 within the Rapid Forces Division and 11th Airmobile Brigade.

 Description

 The Caracal is based on the military 464 series of the Mercedes-Benz G-Class; this is a so-called militarised version based on the original G 461 with rigid axles and is manufactured in Graz (Austria).
 The W 464 platform has been in production since August 2023.
 The modular structure of the vehicle is supplied by ACS Armoured Car Systems.
-Rheinmetall serves as general contractor and deliver the vehicles in the required variants after final assembly.
+Rheinmetall serves as general contractor and delivers the vehicles in the required variants after final assembly.
 Rheinmetall will also develop the armament kits, qualify the vehicles and provide logistical support.
 Final assembly is done in the Netherlands, at Rheinmetall Nederland in Ede VDL Groep in Eindhoven.